leouieda/website/about/index.md

 banner_image: images/hawaii-lava-photoshoot.jpg
 banner_position: top left
 banner_title: About me
-banner_subtitle: A bit more about me and what I do
+banner_subtitle: More about me and what I do
 thumbnail: images/thumbnail/about.png
 template: base.html
 ---